Federal Risk and Authorization Management Program (FedRAMP)

-Each of these paths requires an assessment by an independent third-party assessment organization (3PAO) that is accredited by the program, as well as a stringent technical review by the FedRAMP Program Management Office (PMO).
+Each of these paths requires an assessment by an independent third-party assessment organization (3PAO) that is accredited by the program and a stringent technical review by the FedRAMP Program Management Office (PMO).

 The FedRAMP High authorization represents the highest bar for FedRAMP compliance.
 The FedRAMP Joint Authorization Board (JAB) is the primary governance and decision-making body for FedRAMP.
 Representatives from the Department of Defense (DoD), Department of Homeland Security (DHS), and General Services Administration (GSA) serve on the board.
 The board grants a P-ATO to cloud service offerings (CSO) that have demonstrated FedRAMP compliance.
 Once a P-ATO is granted, a CSP still requires an authorization (an ATO) from any government agency it works with.
 A government agency can use an existing P-ATO in its own security authorization process and rely on it as the basis for issuing an agency ATO that also meets FedRAMP requirements.

-It’s important to note that FedRAMP is not a point-in-time certification or accreditation but an assessment and authorization program that also comes with provisions for continuous monitoring to ensure that deployed security controls in a CSO remain effective in an evolving threat landscape and changes that occur in the system environment.
+FedRAMP is not a point-in-time certification or accreditation but an assessment and authorization program that comes with provisions for continuous monitoring to ensure that deployed security controls in a CSO remain effective in an evolving threat landscape and changes that occur in the system environment.